thulab/iot-benchmark/docs/DifferentTestMode.md

 Again, before you start any new test case, you need to confirm whether the configuration information in the configuration file ```config.properties``` meets your expectations.

+> Note:
+> 1. Specific database modules may not support every operation in `OPERATION_PROPORTION`; check the target module README if needed.

 ### 1.1.
 General test mode: write (single database)

 Assume that the workload parameters are: